 What social media tools have been most important to promoting your business and why?

 Kris – Know your audience.
-We survey our audience quite a bit – surveymonkey.com.
-When surveying you have a better feel for which social media tools they are using.
+At OpCentral, we survey our audience quite a bit and when surveying you have a better feel for which social media tools they are using.
 Their audience = 80% using Facebook vs 9% MySpace.
 Their niche had a lot of audience using yahoo groups.

 How do you manage social media?